ptumuluri8/fabric1/localpeersetup/spinup.md

   - `iptables -L` (to view iptable rules)
   - `iptables -D INPUT 4` (ex: to delete Reject rules from INPUT policy.
 4 is the row number to delete)

-4. Skip this step if you don't want to build images manually otherwise, build peer and membersrvc images in your local machine using makefile and provide the image name and commit number to local_fabric script otherwise take the image name for the specific commit from above mentioned docker hub account.
+4. (If you do not want to build images manually, skip this step and simply take the image name for the specific commit from above mentioned docker hub account.)
+Build peer and membersrvc images in your local machine using makefile and provide the image name and commit number to spinup_peer_network.sh script.

    Move to directory where the makefile is located (root of the fabric directory)